Cube Escape: The Past Within

 The Past Within was released on November 2, 2022 to Android, iOS, macOS, and Windows.
 A Nintendo Switch version was released in 2023.
 The game marks the first two-player game in the Rusty Lake series.
 Players must cooperate to solve problems and as each are in different points in time, neither can see or interact with the other's puzzles.
 As with prior entries in the Rusty Lake series that dealt with time, changes and clues in one time period can impact the person playing in the other.
 The game does not require an internet connection.

 The game's story revolves around solving the mystery of Albert Vanderboom by communicating between the past and future, and fulfilling his legacy.
 The Past Within received mixed reviews on Metacritic and was nominated for best innovation and best game design at the 2023 Dutch Game Awards.
-Common elements of praise centered upon the gameplay mechanics and storyline, while Will Quick of Pocket Gamer questioned its replay value.
+Common elements of praise centred upon the gameplay mechanics and storyline, while Will Quick of Pocket Gamer questioned its replay value.